-FCLS Staff Writers: James, Kimberly, Leah, Kathleen, Julie, and Johnny
+FCLS Staff Writers: James, Leah, Kathleen, Julie, and Johnny

 Staff Writer: James